|Born||in New York City, New York, USA|

 Mini Bio (2)

 David William Duchovny was born on August 7, 1960, in New York City, New York, USA.
-His mother was a school teacher, his father a writer and publicist who worked for the American Jewish Committee.
-David has a sister, Laurie and an older brother named Daniel Ducovny, an award winning director of commercials, as well as a director of photography.
+His father, Amram Ducovny, was a writer and publicist who was from a family of Jewish immigrants (from Ukraine and Poland), and worked for the American Jewish Committee.
+His mother, Margaret (Miller), was a Scottish-born school teacher.
+David has a sister, Laurie, and an older brother, Daniel Ducovny, an award-winning director of commercials, as well as a director of photography.

 Like any actor or celebrity, David began his career on the bottom, by acting in numerous commercials in the late-eighties.
 He crossed over into films with bit parts in low key films such as New Year's Day (1989) and Bad Influence (1990).
 Although these parts were small and somewhat insignificant, it was a start and David was able to get his foot in the door.

 In 1991, David got offered the role of DEA Dennis Bryson on the acclaimed TV series, Twin Peaks (1990).
 He only appeared in three episodes, but at that early stage, it was his biggest claim to fame yet, as Twin Peaks (1990) was watched by millions of people worldwide.
 Needless to say, David's talents as an actor would finally be recognized and he would get the acknowledgment that he so richly deserved.

 In the early 1990s, he got more bit parts in films, this time, however, the films weren't "low key", but hits, such as Don't Tell Mom the Babysitter's Dead (1991) and the family favorite comedy, Beethoven (1992).
 David's role in Beethoven (1992) was small, but it was hard to forget the poor guy who was dragged across the lawn by the giant St. Bernard!